ZovoTools

 Understanding SVG and PNG Formats

 SVG (Scalable Vector Graphics) is an XML-based vector image format.
 Vector images are defined by mathematical shapes such as paths, circles, rectangles, and text.
 Because they are not made of pixels, SVG images can be scaled to any size without losing quality.
-This makes SVG ideal for logos, icons, illustrations, and diagrams.
+This makes SVG logos, icons, illustrations, and diagrams.

 PNG (Portable Network Graphics) is a raster image format that stores images as a grid of pixels.
 PNG supports transparency (alpha channel), lossless compression, and millions of colors.
 While PNG files cannot scale without quality loss, they are universally supported across all platforms, email clients, social media, and document formats.